Constitutional amendments under the French Fifth Republic: 1962: Election of the President of the Republic by direct universal suffrage

 Wanting to override the likely opposition of the Senate, De Gaulle revised the constitution using Article 11, which allows the president to submit to referendum "any bill on the organization of government."
 The legality of using this method is very questionable, as the Constitution provides mechanisms for its own review in section 89 (a referendum is possible, but only with the agreement of the parliament).
 It aroused intense political debate and legal controversy, and the formation of a secret group of votes against (cartel des non).

 However, the prestige of De Gaulle, the fact that the "yes" won with over 62% of the vote, and the fact that the Constitutional Council refuses to review the constitutionality of laws passed by referendum (as they are adopted by the people), allowed the implementation of this reform.
+This irregular procedure of constitutional amendment later regarded as newly created constitutional customary law.

 In practice, this reform has not only changed the method of electing the President, it has also significantly increased its powers by giving it a popular legitimacy not shared by the Prime Minister.
 For example, the President could, except in periods of cohabitation, ask the prime minister to resign, which is not provided in the text of the original.